BIGJRA/BIGJRA.github.io/reborn.md

     - Knock Off
     - Rock Slide

-Of course, the cherry on top is that we have to fight a custom variant Kecleon as the final Pokemon in our 13v6 gauntlet.
+The cherry on top is that we have to fight a custom variant Kecleon as the final Pokemon in our 13v6 gauntlet.
 If you use a Fighting move on it, be careful as then it will have STAB with Drain Punch.
 As before if you're struggling, I recommend having two or three Pokemon specifically chosen to deal with the first fight and the rest saved up to deal with this one, just in case.

 Past here you can get a hidden *Repel* as well as **Treecko**!